openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 | command-capabilities  | String              |  Command Capabilities         | X    |       |    X     |
 | proto-update          | String              |  Last Vehicle Data Update     | X    |       |    X     |

-Advanced channels are only for debugging.
+Advanced channels are used to identify problems.
 If you encounter problems with this binding follow the instructions from [Troubleshooting](#troubleshooting) section.

 #### Lock Status Mapping